rchampourlier/footprint_reducer_emails/README.md

 # README

 `clean_emails` is a basic Go program to help you clean you email history.
-It's compatible with any IMAP server.
+It should be compatible with any IMAP server.

 ## STATUS